 We provide occupational, speech and physical therapy.
 A typical therapy session takes place on the back of the horse, in our on-site treatment room and in the natural environment of the barn.
 Equine-assisted therapy is treatment that incorporates equine activities and/or the equine environment.
 Hippotherapy is a physical, occupational, and speech-language therapy treatment strategy that utilizes equine movement as part of an integrated intervention program to achieve functional outcomes.

-Hippotherapy (HPOT, from the Greek "hippo" meaning "horse") is a treatment strategy used by a physical, occupational, or speech therapist.
-The therapist uses the movement of the horse to address challenges the patient has, such as deficits in balance, strength, endurance, coordination, communication, and attention.
+In hippotherapy (HPOT, from the Greek "hippo" meaning "horse") the therapist uses the movement of the horse to address the patient’s challenges, such as deficits in balance, strength, endurance, coordination, communication, and attention.
 This therapy does not teach riding skills; rather the goals are geared towards independence with activities of daily living and increased participation in family, school and community life.

 How does the horse’s movement help?

-Improvements in all of these areas can result in increased independence with activities such as walking, dressing and talking.
-A typical therapy session takes place on the back of the horse, in our on-site treatment room and in the natural environment of the barn.
+Improvements in all of these areas can result in increased independence with activities such as walking, dressing and playing.

 How do the different therapy disciplines use hippotherapy?

 Physical Therapy: The physical therapist can overlay a variety of motor tasks on the horse’s movement to address the motor needs of each patient and to promote functional outcomes in skill areas related to gross motor ability such as sitting, standing, and walking.